pmunts/muntsos/README.txt

     all previous Raspberry Pi models.
 See this Application Note for more information.

+-   12 February 2025 -- Added libgpiod to the toolchain libraries
+    packages gcc-*-muntsos-linux-gnu-ctng-libs and added the libgpiod
+    runtime extension package.
+Because they use the same ioctl() services, libgpiod and libsimpleio interoperate without any problems.
+Note that this libgpiod is newer than that in Debian 12 (Bookworm), including Raspberry Pi OS.

 Quick Setup Instructions for the Impatient

 Instructions for installing the MuntsOS cross-toolchain development